kirti-kshirsagar/Decoding-Pandemic-Patterns/README.md

 ## Key Steps
 - **Data Preprocessing**: Handled missing values and merged data for countries with multiple regions to provide a single **time-series** for each country.
 - **Exploratory Data Analysis (EDA)**: Identified trends and patterns in the progression of the pandemic, visualizing the data using Python libraries such as **pandas** and **matplotlib**.
+- **Data Wrangling**: **Merged and cleaned multiple datasets** to provide a comprehensive view of the situation, demonstrating strong data wrangling skills.
+- **Statistical Analysis and Hypothesis Testing**: Tested the hypothesis that the spread of the virus is slowed down by warm weather.
+Analyzed the correlation between the monthly number of confirmed cases and the average monthly temperature for selected countries using statistical methods.
 - **Investigation of Confirmed Cases and Deaths**: Analyzed the number of confirmed cases and deaths in each country over time.

 ## Tools and Libraries Used
 - Python
 - Pandas
 - Matplotlib
+- Seaborn
+- JSON
 - Jupyter Notebook

 ## Few Results